official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 278 JIC Assessment, 28 January 2009, ‘Iraq: Threats to Stability and UK Mission Change in 2009’.

-109

-Executive Summary794.
-The fragility of the situation in Basra, which had been the focus of UK effort in MND(SE), was clear.
+794. The fragility of the situation in Basra, which had been the focus of UK effort in MND(SE), was clear.
 The JIC assessed that threats remained from Iranian‑backed JAM Special Groups, and the Iraqi Security Forces remained reliant on support from Multi‑National Forces to address weaknesses in leadership and tactical support.
 Even